Samuel Kircher: Career

 Kircher made his screen debut in 2023 in Catherine Breillat's erotic drama Last Summer (L'Été dernier), a remake of the 2019 Danish film Queen of Hearts.
 In the film, he plays 17-year-old Théo, who moves in with his father Pierre (Olivier Rabourdin) and Pierre's new wife Anne (Léa Drucker).
 Shortly thereafter, Théo and his stepmother begin an affair.
 Théo is a fragile figure, and as time passes, the relationship turns destructive.
 Kircher's brother Paul was originally slated to play the role.
 However, shooting was delayed, after which Paul was considered too old for the part intended for him.
 Paul then recommended Samuel, who was not active in cinema, to the director, who ultimately awarded him the role.
 For his portrayal of Théo, Kircher received nominations for Best Male Revelation at the 29th Lumière Awards and 49th César Awards.

-In January 2024, Kircher began filming for Louise Hémon's debut film L'Engloutie, in which he will star alongside Galatea Bellugi.
-In August 2024, Kircher began filming for Valéry Carnoy's debut film La Danse des Renards.
+In January 2024, Kircher began filming for Louise Hémon's debut film The Girl in the Snow (L'Engloutie), in which he will star alongside Galatea Bellugi.
+In August 2024, Kircher began filming for Valéry Carnoy's debut film Wild Foxes (La Danse des Renards).